May 29, 2021

 A description of the evaluation and treatment of the participants in the study, a description of the clinical trial results, plans for the next trial of 100 participants, questions taken from the attendees, and a comparison of other comparable trials were among the highlights of this Facebook Live.

-More information about the study can be found here, and for your convenience, we have include the full transcript below.
+You can find more information about the study here, and for your convenience, we have include the full transcript below.

 Dr. Bredesen: Hi, everybody hope everyone’s doing well.
 Now that the pandemic is on the decline.
 Great to talk to everyone again.
 We have two fantastic guests today.
 We have Dr. Kat Toups and then we have Julie G of course, as always.
 Julie great to see you, and Kat, thank you so much for joining us.